csRon/HLK-LD2450/README.md

-# HLK-LD2450 Python Demo
+# HLK-LD2450
-This is a simple Python demo for HLK-LD2450 24 GHz Radar Sensor (http://www.hlktech.net/index.php?id=1182).
+This is a simple Python implementation of the serial protocol and two demos of the HLK-LD2450 24 GHz Radar Sensor (http://www.hlktech.net/index.php?id=1182).
 You can also try the app from HLK or the official PC demo.
 This code uses the serial port to communicate with the sensor.

 ## Prerequisites
 You need the following hardware to run this demo: